espeandr/camel-kafka-incorrectly-reconsumes-entire-topic-demo/README.md

-# camel-kafka-break-on-error-demo
+# camel-kafka-incorrectly-reconsumes-entire-topic-demo

-Project with test demonstrating issue in [(CAMEL-17925) camel-kafka: "breakOnFirstError" option is not respected](https://issues.apache.org/jira/browse/CAMEL-17925)
+Project with test demonstrating issue in [(CAMEL-18350) camel-kafka: combination of breakOnFirstError and maxPollRecords causes camel to reconsume all records on error](https://issues.apache.org/jira/browse/CAMEL-18350)

 ## Versions
-* java 11
+* java 17
-* Spring boot 2.6.7
+* Spring boot 2.7.2
-* Camel 3.17-SNAPSHOT
+* Camel 3.18.0